Arts Centre Melbourne · PLAY Creative Learning Program · 2026

 The Show Room · Arts Centre Melbourne

-The final evening.
-The room has done its work — and tonight you see it take shape.
-Selected scenes from the developed play are staged and shared in a work-in-progress scene showing.
-Then we open the conversation that theatre rarely has in public: The Money Stories of Theatre — a frank, unfiltered panel discussion with the creative team and host Fabrice Omankoy (Black Wealth Connect) about the real economics of making art.
+The final evening holds both worlds in the same room.
+Excerpts from Scripts A and B are presented side by side.
+The room has done its work and tonight you see it take shape.
+Selected scenes are staged and shared in a work-in-progress showing.
+Then we open the conversation that theatre rarely has in public: The Money Stories of Theatre.
+A frank, unfiltered panel discussion with the creative team and host Fabrice Omankoy (Black Wealth Connect) about the real economics of making art.

 In This Session